liaoweiduo/continual-learning-baselines/rebuttal.md

 - We now explain why we chose to use fewshot tasks and frozen feature extractor during evaluation.
 At specific checkpoint (after finishing all continual training tasks), we use our evaluation protocol to evaluate the model’s compositionality.
 In such condition, if the number of support samples in the evaluation task is large, the feature extractor may learn from them and thus we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
 - We also try to not freezen the feature extractor.
 And the results are present in Appendix E.7.
 For your convenience, we show our observation: all methods show a performance drop if not freezing the feature extractor especially for ER.
 It is clearly an overfitting issue and the bad effect is method-dependent.
 So in order to eliminate this effect when comparing the accuracies among methods, we freeze the feature extractor.
 - Note that methods which don't explicitly separate feature learning from classifier learning can also use our evaluation protocol, as long as they can handle few-shot cases.
-    - [We provide a version with enough examples and not freezing the feature extractor during evaluation.
-In this case, the evaluation task can be treated as the N+1-th continual task.
-The results are shown below: ??感觉上面的claim也指出学FE不好，针对feature learning和classifier learning分不开的mothod，可以直接在few shot task上测，不freeze FE。 ]

 Q3: ``Never-ending'' CL sense